How to Start a SaaS Company

 An IBM guide to business opportunity statements can provide you with more information on identifying potential business opportunities to start a SaaS company.

-You don’t create a buyer persona out of thin air though!
-Business owners need plenty of market research, interviews, and data analysis to create a buyer persona.
+You need to create a buyer persona to answer these questions.
+A buyer persona is a fictitious person.
+Business owners need plenty of market research, interviews, and data analysis to create a buyer persona before starting a SaaS company.

 Describe the attributes of this fictitious paying customer with as much detail as you can.
 Do the following to create a buyer persona:

 • Use an established template.
-HubSpot, the renowned provider of marketing, sales, customer service, and CRM (customer relationship management) software provides a useful template.
+HubSpot, the renowned provider of marketing, sales, customer service, and CRM (customer relationship management) software, provides a useful template.

 • Enter the basic demographic data.